roman-milk/roman-milk.github.io/hot-wifey-cheats-with-bar-stud.md

  He pumped his finger in and out, staring at the sight; I looked up at his face, admiring its strong curves and angles, and loved how he was gazing at my naked pussy as his finger fucked it.
 "You feel so good in me baby!" cried this helpless little slut.

  I saw Mike's mouth watering, and I knew what he wanted.
 I know men, I know that look.
 Since I was basically falling off of his lap now anyway, I forced myself to get some energy, and I pushed myself away from him, crawling on my back up the middle of the hotel room bed.
 His fingers pulled out of my pussy, and he turned to look at me.
 I kept my eyes on his face, while I put my small ankles together and tugged my thong over my hips and ass.
 Shit, it was dug into my ass and was so wet, it didn't want to move.
 But I got it down my thighs, over my knees and off my little small feet, with my toenails painted bright cumfuckme red (also courtesy of Dave earlier).
 Tossing the thong away, finally nude, I pulled my knees open and showed Mike my naked femininity.
 "Come on, Mike, you know what you want, I want it too."
-Report_Story #3